asutherlin/automatedELKStackDeployment/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Only the Jump Box Provisioner machine can accept connections from the Internet.
+Access to this machine is only allowed from the following IP addresses: 40.83.166.154
-- _TODO: Add whitelisted IP addresses_

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by the DVWA Docker Container.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+`- _TODO: Which machine did you allow to access your ELK VM?
+What was its IP address?_`

 A summary of the access policies in place can be found in the table below.